Wedding RSVP QR Code Generator:

 What Is a Wedding QR Code?

-A wedding QR code is a scannable graphic printed on invitations, signs, or table cards that instantly connects guests to a digital experience — a shared photo album, an RSVP form, your wedding website, a seating chart, or even a Spotify playlist for song requests.
+A wedding QR code is a scannable graphic printed on invitations, signs, or table cards that instantly connects guests to a digital experience — a shared photo album, an RSVP form, your wedding website, a seating chart, or even a Spotify playlist QR code or Apple Music QR code for song requests.
 Guests simply open their phone camera, point it at the code, and tap the link that appears.
 No app downloads, no typing long URLs, no friction.

 While QR codes for business have been common for years, couples are now using them to streamline every part of the wedding experience.
 A single dynamic QR code can replace reply cards, printed directions, and after-the-fact photo-sharing requests.
 The result: less paper, fewer logistics headaches, and a modern guest experience that feels effortless.

 Below you'll find step-by-step methods for the most popular wedding QR code use cases — photo sharing, RSVPs, and invitations — along with design tips, placement ideas, and a comparison of free and paid tools.
-Everything you need to create your QR code is covered.
+Everything you need to create your QR code is covered — and if you just need a code with no wedding specifics, use the free QR code generator.

 Photo sharing